Skip to main content

 For coding agents

-Coding agents (OpenClaw, Cline, Roo Code) automatically benefit from caching because they send the same system prompt + tool definitions with every request.
-Typical savings for a 50-request coding session:
+Coding agents (OpenClaw, Cline, Roo Code, Claude Code) automatically benefit from caching because they send the same system prompt + tool definitions with every request.
+Real production example — 50-request coding session with deepseek-v3:

 What to avoid